 - Underwriting: Underwriting is the process by which the lender determines your loan eligibility.
 This fee covers the lender’s cost for underwriting your loan application.

 - Origination Fee: Usually calculated as a percentage of the loan amount, ranging from 1% to 1.5%.
-This fee might cover some of lender’s overhead costs plus allow for profit.
+This fee might cover some of the lender’s overhead costs plus allow for profit.

 2. Third-Party Fees: Fees charged by third parties in connection with the processing of your loan.
 These fees will typically not change (or change very little) from lender to lender.